7 Places to Visit near Aurangabad (Chhatrapati Sambhajinagar) within 100 kms (2025)

 Distance from Aurangabad: 28 Kms

-At a distance of 72 km from Shirdi and 44 km from Ahmednagar, Shani Shingnapur or Sonai is a village in Nevasa taluka of Ahmednagar district in Maharashtra.
+At a distance of 44 Km from Ahmednagar, and 72 Km from Shirdi and 44 km from Ahmednagar, Shani Shingnapur or Sonai is a village in Nevasa taluka of Ahmednagar district in Maharashtra.
 The village is known for its popular temple of Shani Mahadev, the Hindu god associated with the planet (graha) Saturn.
-This is one of the most popular Shani temples in India and also among the famous pilgrimage places to visit near Pune.
+This is one of the most popular Shani temples in India and also among the famous pilgrimage sites near Pune.
+The temple is regarded as a 'jagrut devasthan,' which translates to 'living temple,' indicating that the deity is believed to still inhabit the site.
+The villagers' faith in Lord Shani is so profound that none of the homes in this remarkable village are equipped with doors or locks, as they trust that Lord Shani safeguards their possessions from theft.

 Distance from Aurangabad: 82 Kms